 The word trivium means three roads or three ways.
-Each ‘road’ of the trivium gives children the tools for learning in different ways when compared to modern traditional education as seen in public schools.
+Each ‘road’ of the trivium gives children the tools for learning differently compared to modern traditional education as seen in public schools.

 What are the Stages of the Trivium in Classical Education?

 The grammar stage teaches raw facts to children through memorization, rote learning, and books.
-At this age, children love to learn plain facts, even though they don’t know the implications of them or all about them.
-In this phase, we teach children Latin so they can have a more holistic understanding of words and the origins of those words.
-Educators may also encourage children to learn an additional Romantic language at this point alongside Latin.
+Children love to learn plain facts at this age, even though they don’t know their implications or all about them.
+In this phase, we teach children Latin to have a more holistic understanding of words and their origins.
+Educators may also encourage children to learn an additional Romantic language alongside Latin.

-The logic or dialectic stage is when we teach children how to understand the facts they learned in the grammar stage.
-Here we continue the study of Latin which aids them in defining their terms.
-We also introduce them to debating techniques so they can make a point logically.
+The logic or dialectic stage teaches children to understand the facts they learned in the grammar stage.
+Here we continue the study of Latin, which aids them in defining their terms.
+We also introduce them to debating techniques to make a point logically.

-The rhetoric stage is the last stage and high-school-aged students learn to present facts and logically-formed arguments in a persuasive and winsome manner.
+The rhetoric stage is the last, and high-school-aged students learn to present facts and logically-formed arguments in a persuasive and winsome manner.

 The first stage of the trivium in classical education is the grammar stage.
 Children are in primary school at this stage and are at a stage of life when they love repeating jingles and memorizing things.
-Dorothy Sayers, the mother of modern classical Christian education, called this the poll parrot stage.
+The mother of modern classical Christian education, Dorothy Sayers, called this the poll parrot stage.

-As such, we give them many facts to memorize and learn which they will find useful as tools for learning later in the trivium’s second two stages.
+We give them many facts to memorize and learn, which they will find helpful tools for learning later in the trivium’s second two stages.

-In this phase, children also learn the Latin language which they continue in the logic stage.
+In this phase, children also learn the Latin language, continuing in the logic stage.
 They learn the Latin language as Latin helps them understand the meaning of English words more precisely.
-This will then go on to help them define their terms in the next dialectic stage.
+This will then help them define their terms in the next dialectic stage.

 Logic Stage (Dialectic)

 The second stage of the trivium is the logic stage or dialectic.
-Children in middle to high school enter a phase of life where they are argumentative.
+In middle to high school, children enter a phase of life where they are argumentative.
 Dorothy Sayers called this the pert stage.